IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 ### Education
 States must educate the population and state officials about men's human rights.[^72] [^73] State officials are responsible for enacting the State's human rights obligations and, therefore, they must understand the State's obligations to men and boys.
-This is especially important for State officials who are in a position to severely violate human rights, such as police officers, and judges.
+This is especially important for State officials who are in a position to severely violate human rights, such as police officers, and judges.[^78]

 > States  parties  should  ensure  that  all  Government  bodies  and  organs  are  fully  aware  of  the  principles  of  equality  and  non-discrimination  on  the  basis  of  sex  and  gender  and  that  adequate  training  and  awareness-raising  programmes  are  set  up  and  carried  out in this respect.[^74]

-> promote  education  and  support  for  the  goals  of  the Convention throughout the education system and in the community[^75]

-> Fosters  wide  knowledge  about  and  support  for  its  obligations  under  the Convention (promote);[^76]

-> Establishing  codes  of  conduct  for  public  officials  to  ensure  respect  for  the  principles of equality and non-discrimination[^77]

 Note: As there is no CEDAW equivalent, it is important that government officials receive training about men's rights.

-> Undertaking specific education and training programmes about the principles and provisions of the Convention directed to all Government agencies, public officials and, in particular, the legal profession and the judiciary.[^78]

 #### Public education and  Awareness raising
 States have an obligation to educate the public, including men and boys, about their human rights.